 We want to save on our grocery bill but there has to be a better way to do it than treating your frugality as a full-time job!

 There are ways to shop smart without spending your life hunting down coupons!

-5 Ways to Cut Your Grocery Bill WITHOUT Coupons!
+10 Ways To Save Money On Your Grocery Bill WITHOUT Coupons!

 Stores are really putting themselves out there to make sure their store brand alternatives are TRULY comparable to the big guys on the shelf and if you buy into it, you can save more than 25% off on each item you make the switch with!

 I taste tested some of our favorites side by side, to see if there would be a sacrifice on our part by buying the cheaper option and there really wasn’t.
 I have a few things that I’m very particular about (cheese, butter, peanut butter, and salad dressing), but for the most part, my taste buds cannot notice a difference.

 The next time you see that “compare to” sticker on the shelf, give it a try and see what you think.
 If you don’t love it, return it to the store OR consider donating it to a local charity or friend!